victor-dp/robosat_geoc/docs/extensibility_by_design.md

 ## Use an alternate Neural Network Model ##
+To allows `rsp train` and `rsp predict` to use a model of your own:
 - In your extension directory (or an empty dir) create a sub dir `models`, and inside it a file: `your_model_name.py`
 - The file must contains at least a `Model_name` class, with `__init__` and `forward` methods.
 - Either update config file value: `["model"]["name"]` or use `rsp train` with related `--model` parameter
-- Call both `rsp train` and `rsp predict` with `--ext_path` pointing to your extension directory.
+- Call either `rsp train` or `rsp predict` with `--ext_path` pointing to your extension directory.

 ## Use an alternate Loss function ##
-Loss function define how your Neural Network learns, from training dataset.
-To write your own:
+To allows `rsp train` to use a Loss function of your own:
 - In your extension directory (or an empty dir) create a sub dir `losses`, and inside it a file: `your_loss_name.py`
 - This file must contains at least a `Loss_name` class, with `__init__` and `forward` methods.
 - If your loss computation is not auto-differentiable by PyTorch, a related `backward` method, will be needed too.